 Their whiskers are extremely long, as you would expect from any species of catfish, and their fins and tail are sharp, allowing them to swim at an incredibly fast pace.
 The colors you will typically see on a Pictus Catfish are silver, with black spots across the entire length of the body.
 The dorsal fin is generally black in its entirety, but as with all fish, there are often some exceptions.

 The ‘whiskers’ that are found on all species of catfish are actually called barbels, and they are what the catfish use for navigating in muddy waters, as well as feeling around for any spare food that they can get a hold of.

 Watching the Pictus Catfish navigate the tank with its extremely long barbels is one of the reasons why they are such an entertaining fish to own.

 Our comprehensive Pictus Catfish care guide will explain everything you need to know before adding this beautiful creature to your own aquariums.
 Let’s start with the aquarium itself…

 Pictus Catfish Housing & Tank Set Up

 In terms of the type of substrate you should use, you want to try and imitate a river bed as much as possible, so a sandy substrate will be optimal.
-If you have the tools to create a small amount of water current, then we would recommend that too, as this will imitate their natural habitat a lot more than a still tank would.
+The one that we use regularly is Nature’s Ocean Bio-Active Aroganite Live Sand

 For filtration, any good quality filtration system will suffice, but the type we would recommend would be a hang on back filter, simply because of the current that they can create.
 Pictus Catfish are notorious eaters, so they produce a lot of waste.
 Combine that with their sensitivity towards nitrates, and you will understand how important it is for your filtration system to be as good as possible.